-School commences at 08:30; Breakfast Club opens at 07:45.
-School lessons end at 15.30/15.45 (Prep) and 4pm (Senior), clubs extend until 17:00 and After School Care is available until 18.00, during which time supervision will be provided by teaching staff who have undergone appropriate levels of training.
+School commences at 08:30; Early morning breakfast club runs from at 07:30.
+School lessons end at 15.30 for the Preschool and the Prep School and at 4 pm for the Senior pupils.
+Clubs extend until 17:00 and After school Care is available until 18.00, during which time supervision will be provided by teaching staff who have undergone appropriate levels of training.
 Students are not allowed on site without supervision.